Virginia’s Safest Cities of 2025

 Property crime in Virginia: Fear vs. reality

-• 34% of Virginians said they added or increased security measures in the 12 months prior to the survey (US 35%).
+• 34% of Virginians experienced package theft in the 8 months prior to our survey, up from 33% the year before (US 37%).

 What security measures do Virginians use most?